lawsonkeith/Teleop/README.md

 ##MPU6050
-The PI uses a 6050 IMU.
-First off oyu have to enable I2C on the pi, wire it up then test it using the commands in 'scripts'.
+The PI uses a MPU6050 IMU.
+First off you have to enable I2C on the pi, wire it up then test it using the commands in 'scripts'.
 Again there may be some dependencies.
 The server transmits impacts back to the client to transmit to the operator as haptic feedback using the XBOX force feedback.

 http://www.instructables.com/id/Reading-I2C-Inputs-in-Raspberry-Pi-using-C/?ALLSTEPS